 We collaborate with and support residents, community agencies and grass-roots groups to strengthen neighbourhoods and, together, build resident-led solutions that create positive change in Regent Park and York South-Weston.

 310 Gerrard St. E., Toronto

 We believe that the community hold the knowledge and skills needed to create the changes needed in their neighbourhoods.
 YSM supports, empowers and connects residents to resources to reach their goals.

 Community Led-Initiatives supported by YSM:

-Community-led group focused on building peer-support, skill development and social enterprise opportunities for women in the community.
+The Woman’s Development Network (WDN) us a community-led group focused on building peer-support, skill development and social enterprise opportunities for women in the community.

 Community members advocate to end poverty in Toronto by participating in policy conversations at various levels of government and creating opportunities for community input.

 Community advocacy to ensure all families in Regent Park have equitable access to recreational spaces.